gsage/engine/docs/tutorials/basic/3_game_state_management.rst

    }

 :code:`"settings"` section is used to reconfigure all engine systems for the particular level.
+It works in the similar way as the global config.
-In this example, :code:`"render"` system is configured, and has the following settings:
+In this example, :code:`"render"` and :code:`script` systems are configured, and have the following settings:

 * :code:`"resources"` contains list of resources, that are required for the level.
 Each resource list is identified by unique id to make shared resources reusable between different levels.

-* :code:`"camera"` has camera related settings (likely to be changed when lua controlled cameras will be used).
+* :code:`"script"` has some level startup script hooks defined.

-Then :code:`"entities"` describes entity list to be used as static scene elements.
+:code:`"entities"` section describes entity list to be used as static scene elements.

 Loading Levels
 ------------------